 - Adventurous Journey—discover a sense of adventure and do something challenging with your friends.

-- Residential Project (Gold only)—broaden your horizons and open your eyes to the world.
+- Gold Residential Project—broaden your horizons and open your eyes to the world.

 You'll have an Award Leader, instructors and assessors who can help you decide on activities for each Award section but remember, it's your choice.